Yan Gomes Player Props: Cubs vs. Reds

-After going 0-for-1 in his last game, Yan Gomes and the Chicago Cubs face the Cincinnati Reds (who will hand the ball to Luis Cessa) at 6:40 PM ET on Tuesday.
+On Wednesday, Yan Gomes (on the back of going 0-for-5) and the Chicago Cubs play the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
+First pitch is at 12:35 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Reds.
+He had a hitless performance in his most recent game (0-for-5) against the Reds.

 Yan Gomes Game Info & Props vs. the Reds